SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab2/README.md

 We have implemented a set of cost functions within the [`Cost`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab2/scripts/ILQR/cost/cost.py#L13) class, whose parameters can be defined by your configuration file.
 The description of each cost function and its parameters can be found in the code.
 In addition, we provide you with very efficient implementation to obtain Jacobian and Hessian of the cost function using [Jax](https://jax.readthedocs.io/en/latest/).
 Specifically, you will find [`get_derivatives_np`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab2/scripts/ILQR/cost/cost.py#L48) and [`get_traj_cost`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab2/scripts/ILQR/cost/cost.py#L21) useful for your ILQR.
 Please refer to their docstrings for instructions.

-**In Lab 2, cost parameters for all tasks are provided.
+**In lab 2, cost parameters for all tasks are provided.
 You are certainly welcome but not required to fine-tune those parameters.**

 ### Task 1: Implementing ILQR Algorithm
-Unlike the tasks you had in Lab 1, Task 1 is very open-ended.
+Unlike the tasks you had in lab 1, task 1 is very open-ended.
 You will need to complete the main ILQR loop in the [`plan`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab2/scripts/ILQR/ilqr.py#L133) function of [`ILQR`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab2/scripts/ILQR/ilqr.py#L17) class following pseudocodes provided in the ILQR handout.

 The `plan` function takes in **the initial state** $x_0$ and **optional initial control sequences** $\bar{u}_{0:T}$.
 After optimization using ILQR, it outputs a **dictionary** containing **planned trajectory** $x_{0:T}$, **control sequences** $u_{0:T}$, **feedback gain** $\{K_t\}$, and other information.

 We have provided helper functions to compute cost and system rollout, as well as their derivatives.
 Detailed information can be found in **the comment block of `plan` function**.
-Once finished, test your planner with provided Jupyter Notebook [`task1.ipynb`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab2/scripts/task1.ipynb) and show visualization results to a lab TA.
+Once finished, test your planner with provided Jupyter Notebook [`task1.ipynb`](https://github.com/SafeRoboticsLab/ECE346/blob/SP2025/ROS_Core/src/Labs/Lab2/scripts/task1.ipynb) and take a video of your visualization results to upload to Canvas.
+This is also a good point to check in with a lab TA during lab OH to make sure you're on the right track, but you can submit everything at the very end if you’re confident you know what you’re doing!

 # ILQR as a Policy Planner

-In Task 1, your ILQR generated a reference trajectory $x_{0:T}=\{\hat{x}_0,\cdots,\hat{x}_T\}$ and reference control $u_{0:T}=\{\hat{u}_0,\cdots,\hat{u}_T\}$ to complete the time trial on a racetrack.
+In task 1, your ILQR generated a reference trajectory $x_{0:T}=\{\hat{x}_0,\cdots,\hat{x}_T\}$ and reference control $u_{0:T}=\{\hat{u}_0,\cdots,\hat{u}_T\}$ to complete the time trial on a racetrack.
 In addition, ILQR provides a local state feedback control policy to track the reference trajectory at each time step.
 For example, if the current state of the robot is $x_t$, the feedback control can be found as:
 $
 \begin{equation}
     u_t = \hat{u}_t + K_t(x_t - \hat{x}_t).